ST10268917/Flourish-Budgeting-App/README.md

 1. Clone the repository
 2. Open it in Android Studio
 3. Sync Gradle and resolve dependencies
+4. Create your local.properties file.
+Copy the sample file local.properties.example.
+Fill in your local API keys in the local.properties file
-4. Connect your Firebase project
+6. Connect your Firebase project
-5. Update `google-services.json`
+7. Update `google-services.json`
-6. Run the app on emulator/device
+8. Run the app on emulator/device

 ## Building and Running the Prototype